 Fire Halls are staffed 24 hrs/day on a rotational shift pattern by a normal complement of five members on duty, three in one hall and two in the other, with volunteers providing backup for all responses.

-The Whitehorse Fire Department responds to approximately 500 to 600 incidents per year.
-This works out to an average of 5 to 10 calls per week and fluctuates throughout the year.
+The Whitehorse Fire Department responds to approximately 700 to 800 incidents per year.

 Next, learn more about Duties and Expectations of a Volunteer Firefighter